angular/angular/aio/aio-builds-setup/docs/overview--scripts-and-commands.md

   Initializes the container (mainly by starting the necessary services).
   _It is run (by default) when starting the container._

-- `aio-upload-server-prod`:
+- `aio-preview-server-prod`:
-  Spins up a Node.js upload-server instance.
+  Spins up a Node.js preview-server instance.
   _It is used in `aio-init` (see above) during initialization._

 ## Developer Commands

-- `aio-upload-server-test`:
+- `aio-preview-server-test`:
-  Spins up a Node.js upload-server instance for tests.
+  Spins up a Node.js preview-server instance for tests.
   _It is used in `aio-verify-setup` (see below) for running tests._

 - `aio-verify-setup`:
-  Runs a suite of e2e-like tests, mainly verifying the correct (inter)operation of nginx and the Node.js upload-server.
+  Runs a suite of e2e-like tests, mainly verifying the correct (inter)operation of nginx and the Node.js preview-server.

 - `aio-verify-setup-and-log`:
-  Runs the `aio-verify-setup` command but also then dumps the logs from the upload server, which gives additional useful debugging information.
+  Runs the `aio-verify-setup` command but also then dumps the logs from the preview server, which gives additional useful debugging information.
 See the [debugging docs](misc--debug-docker-container.md) for more info.